Madleyym/gokite-ai-automate/README.md

 ### Setting Up config.py

-1. Create a `config.py` file in the project directory
+1. In the `config.py` file in the project directory
 2. Configure your EVM (Ethereum Virtual Machine) wallet address:
 ```python
 DEFAULT_WALLET = "YOUR_EVM_WALLET_ADDRESS"  # Replace with your EVM wallet address